mattwhetton/Codenutz.XamarinFormsLabs.Basics/README.md

 # Codenutz.XamarinFormsLabs.Basics

 This project is a set of simple demonstration and starter projects for Xamarin Forms Labs.
+For more detailed coverage see http://www.codenutz.com/tag/xamarin-forms-labs/

 ##Step 1 XAML, MVVM & IOC